SystemsApproach/ops/control.rst

 Each object is an instance of one of the YANG-defined models, where every object contains an `id` field that is used to identify the object.
-These identifiers are unique to the model, but not necessarily across all models.
+These identifiers are model-specific, so for example, a site has a `site-id` and an enterprise has an `enterprise-id`.
+The models are generally nested, so for example, a `site` is a member of an `enterprise`.
+Objects can also contain references to other objects;

-Some objects contain references to other objects.
-For example, many objects contain references to the `Enterprise` object, which allows them to be associated with a particular enterprise.
-That is, references are constructed using the `id` field of the referenced object.
-Note that one of the features of the mechanisms described in the previous section is that they flag attempts to create a reference to an object that does not exist and attempts to delete an object while there are open references to it from other objects as errors.
+such references are implemented using the object's unique `id`.
+In a database setting these are often called *foreign keys*.

 In addition to the `id` field, several other fields are also common to all models.
 These include: